Contents:

 The top nickel layer on the obverse is missing

-Copper base is bare and has some yellow-brown areas.
+The copper base is bare and has some yellow-brown areas.

-This 2003 Alabama quarter value is high - up to $500 on eBay
+This 2003 Alabama quarter value is high, up to $500 on eBay

 2003 Doubled Die + Broadstruck (5.4g)